Linear-in-temperature conductance in two-dimensional electron fluids

-We now proceed to analyze the nonlocal current-field response due to carrier movement governed by hydrodynamic modes, described by nonlocal conductivity as \be j_\alpha(\vec x)=\int d^2x' \sigma_{\alpha\beta}(\vec x-\vec x')E_\beta(\vec x') . \ee The quantity of interest is the $k$-dependent conductivity $\sigma_{\alpha\beta}(k)=\int d^2 xe^{-i\vec k(\vec x-\vec x')} \sigma_{\alpha\beta}(\vec x-\vec x')$.
-This quantity plays the same role in the theory of hydrodynamic response as Pippard's nonlocal $j$ vs. $A$ relation in the theory of superconductivity \cite{Tinkham} or the nonlocal current-field relation in the theory of the anomalous skin effect \cite{Pitaevskii}.
-However, unlike these two effects, which describe the distribution of supercurrents and normal currents in a narrow surface layer, here the relation in Eq.\eqref{eq:sigma_nonlocal} will be employed to describe current profile in the system bulk.
+it plays the same role in the theory of hydrodynamic response as Pippard's nonlocal $j$ vs. $A$ relation in the theory of superconductivity \cite{Tinkham} or the nonlocal current-field relation in the theory of the anomalous skin effect \cite{Pitaevskii}.
+However, unlike these effects, which describe the distribution of supercurrents and normal currents in a narrow surface layer, here the relation in Eq.\eqref{eq:sigma_nonlocal} will be employed to describe current profile in the system bulk.